 The irony is, though, that our own stories, which we mainly enjoy today in the form of films, use the same storytelling devices and morphologies that those prehistoric storytellers would have employed to entrance and engage the emotional intelligence of young minds.
 The only difference for us is that we may leave the cinema after watching, say, Star Wars, with a smile on our face, but the good mood does not last for long because we’re not taught how to benefit ourselves from these great heroic comedies and tragedies.
 We are not taught holographic interconnectness; we are not taught how to find our own heroic centre and face our own dragons.

-In the vacuum left by the absence of such positive direction, we can feel smaller and more irrelevant than even a cog in these great, inexorably- churning mills under the vast dome of this universe, and so we soothe ourselves with distractions that often end up being our ultimate downfall.
+In the vacuum left by the absence of such positive direction, we can feel smaller and more irrelevant than even a cog in these great, inexorably- churning mills of the universe, and so we soothe ourselves with distractions that often end up being our ultimate downfall.

 With all our champions stacked away, in our cognitive pigeon-holes, as colossal remote super-beings with godlike powers, we can only leave it to them to get on with fighting the fire-breathing dragons while we visit them occasionally in our dreams, or in the darkness of cinemas, as a frivolous diversion from our humdrum lives.